Explore the music of Maritime composers and arrangers.

 In 2002 a friend and well known New Brunswick composer, Jim Stewart, asked Chris to create string quartet arrangements for some of his pieces which were to be to be performed by the Saint John String Quartet for the Opera New Brunswick production of: The Marco Polo Suite -A Folk Opera, at the Imperial Theatre in Saint John.

-Jim’s melodies, lyrics and use of Celtic instrumentation were an inspiration to Chris as she worked on those quartets
+Jim’s melodies, lyrics and use of Celtic instrumentation were an inspiration to Chris as she worked on those quartets and she was

 Christine’s arrangements are at the intermediate to senior level of difficulty for strings.